SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 Java.
 The other kind of error is the error during during Minecraft's ticking of worlds or entities.
 Sponge handles these cases in a special way to provide as much information about those as possible.

+Before we look into the details on who caused the exception.
+Make sure that you read all of the exception, sometimes the error is explained in the error report itself or a few lines above or below.
+Sometimes it indicated by a warning during startup.

 The following stacktrace shows an example of this special handling (excluding the line prefix with time and severity):

 .. code-block:: text